chieutrangg/chieutrangg/README.md

 - 👯 I’m looking to collaborate and taking part in cool projects
 - 🥅 2021 Goals: Contribute more and learning by doing
 - ⚡ Fun fact: I love to draw, playing games and kalimba
-- 👋 I'm currently blogging hereee:
+- 👋 I'm currently blogging to share and learn about coding

 ### Connect with me: